Albarello

-Blue and white albarello adorned with the traditional colors of Chinese Porcelain and decorated with designs derived from Kufic script, a style of Arabic script.
-Manufactured in Tuscany, Italy in the second half of the 15th century.
+Blue and white albarello adorned with the traditional colours of Chinese Porcelain and decorated with designs derived from Kufic script, a style of Arabic script.
+Manufactured in Tuscany, Italy, in the second half of the 15th century.

-An albarello (a name of Italian descent meaning "cell", plural: albarelli) is also known as a "majolica drug jar" because of the type of tin glaze used, known as Majolica (also known as maiolica).
-This cylindrical storage unit or maiolica earthenware jar is used for a plethora of purposes, most commonly for drug storage as a medicinal jar.
+An albarello (a name of Italian descent, plural: albarelli) is also known as a "maiolica drug jar" because of the type of tin glaze used, known as maiolica (also known as majolica).
+This cylindrical storage unit is used for a plethora of purposes, most commonly for drug storage in pharmacies as a medicinal jar.
 The jar was also used for other purposes such as storing dried fruit, herbs, balms, and apothecaries' ointments and dry drugs.

 Function

 People usually stored their albarelli in buildings with medical purposes, like pharmacies, hospitals, and doctors' offices.
 Such jars served both functional and decorative purposes in traditional apothecaries and pharmacies, and represented status and wealth.
 The jars were generally sealed with a piece of parchment or leather tied with a piece of cord.
 Hospitals often used albarelli to hold products such as ointments, balms, and different remedies for patients.
-Albarelli were also utilized in ways other than their originally intended purpose, including holding perfume, as a form of décor, and as vases to display flowers.
+Albarelli were also utilised in ways other than their originally intended purpose, including holding perfume, as a form of décor, and as vases to display flowers.

 Etymology

 According to the Oxford English Dictionary, the Italian word albarello means "a decorated ceramic pharmacy jar of a cylindrical shape with a slight constriction halfway up (first used in 1344 as alberello; and then later, in the late 15th century as albarello), but the term's exact origin and etymology remains a topic for a debate.
 Some scholars argue that its etymology suggests that it derives either from the post-classical Latin word albarus meaning "white poplar" or the Classical Latin word albus meaning white.
-However, it is important to note here that the poplar tree itself is not being compared to the jar, as the Italian usage of the word albarello for a white poplar tree came long after the naming of the albarello jar.
+However, the poplar tree itself is not being compared to the jar, as the Italian usage of the word albarello for a white poplar tree came long after the naming of the albarello jar.
 The issue has further been muddled because some have claimed that these jars were originally manufactured in wood, even though there is no physical evidence of this in recovered materials and surviving jars.'
 Another possible origin of the term lies in another related Classical Latin word albaris ("whitish") and another Classical Latin term albarius referencing its relation to a whitewashing vessel.'
-It is important to note that both albaris and albarius are recorded only as adjectives, i.e., "of or relating to stucco," and therefore do not have usage in relation to pottery or pottery glazes.
+Both albaris and albarius are recorded only as adjectives, i.e., "of or relating to stucco," and therefore do not have usage in relation to pottery or pottery glazes.